≡ Menu

 Bleeding History Documentation of any hemorrhagic episodes and outcomes High – Significantly affects mortality risk

-AVM Location Anatomical location and eloquence of brain regions involved High – Determines surgical risk and outcomes
+AVM Location Anatomical location and eloquence of the brain regions involved High – Determines surgical risk and outcomes

 Size and Grade Spetzler-Martin grade or dimensional measurements Medium – Influences treatment success probability